-In their systemic review of 2568 patients, Mahalul Azam et al. found a recurrent positive incidence of 14.8% and reported that the time from the onset of the disease to the date of re-positivity was an average of 35.4 days, and the time between the last negative result and the re-positive result was 9.8 days.
-Bo Yuan et al. also found that 20 (10.99%) out of 182 COVID-19 patients under medical isolation had recurrent positivity, of which 13 tested positive on the 7th day and 7 of them on the 14th day.
-Tie-Jun Shui et al. examined 758 COVID-19 patients who had at least two negative test result before being discharged from the hospital and concluded that 59 patients (7.78%) tested positive again 33 days after their first admission on average.9 In a meta-analysis conducted by Tung Hoang, about 15% of 3644 discharged COVID-19 patients were tested positive again at a later time.
-It has been noted by Steven Woloshin et al. that swab samples taken for COVID-19 can give false-negative results at different rates.
-In addition, it has been reported that although there were negative results in the upper respiratory tract samples, positive continued to be obtained results in gastrointestinal tract samples.
-Ai Tang Xiao et al. examined 70 COVID-19 patients who were tested positive again in their study and suggested that 15 (21.4%) may be falsenegative and that these patients may show positive again due to prolonged nucleic acid conversion.
-Since there were reports on the detection of the virus in the upper respiratory tract of the COVID-19 patients for at most 83 days, Falahi and Kenarkoohi reported that positive results after 83 days could be considered reinfection if there was а symptom-free period between them: otherwise, it could be considered as a prolonged COVID-19 infection.
+In their systemic review of 2568 patients, Mahalul Azam et al. found a recurrent positive incidence of 14.8% and reported that the time from the onset of the disease to the date of repositivity was an average of 35.4 days, and the time between the last negative result and the re-positive result was 9.8 days (7).
+Bo Yuan et al. also found that 20 (10.99%) out of 182 COVID-19 patients under medical isolation had recurrent positivity, of which 13 tested positive on the 7 day, and 7 of them on the 14 day (8).
+Tie-Jun Shui et al. examined 758 COVID-19 patients who had at least two negative test result before being discharged from the hospital, and concluded that 59 patients (7.78%) tested positive again 33 days after their first admission on the average (9).
+In a meta-analysis conducted by Tung Hoang, about 15% of 3644 discharged COVID-19 patients were tested positive again at a later time (10).
+It has been noted by Steven Woloshin et al. that swab samples taken for COVID-19 can give false negative results at different rates (11).
+In addition, it has been reported that although there were negative results in the upper respiratory tract samples, positive results continued to be obtained in gastrointestinal tract samples (12).
+Ai Tang Xiao et al. examined 70 COVID-19 patients who were tested positive again in their study and suggested that 15 (21.4%) may be false negative, and that these patients may show positive again due to prolonged nucleic acid conversion (13).
+Since there were reports on the detection of the virus ,n the upper respiratory tract of the COVID-19 patients for at most 83 days, Falahi and Kenarkoohi reported that positive results after 83 days could be considered reinfection if there was a symptom-free period between them, otherwise it could be considered as a prolonged COVID-19 infection (14).

-In a meta-analysis study, Muge Cevik et al. examined 79 COVID-19 studies and found that the average time to detect the virus in the upper respiratory tract, lower respiratory tract, feces, and serum was 17 days 14.6 days, 17.2 days, and 16.6 days, respectively.
-In addition, they noted that the longest duration of time for virus positivity was 83 days, 59 days, 35 days, and 60 days, respectively, in the same areas.
+In a meta-analysis study, Mge Cevik et al. examined 79 COVID-19 studies, and found that the average time to detect virus in upper respiratory tract, lower respiratory tract, feces, and serum as 17 days, 14.6 days, 17.2 days and 16.6 days, respectively.
+In addition, they noted that the longest duration of time for virus positivity were 83 days, 59 days, 35 days and 60 days, respectively, in the same areas (15).

 In our study, 117 patients were found to be tested positive for RT-PCR again within the first 30 days, but 32 patients (16.84%) were RT-PCR positive in their re-admissions after 91 days and above.
-It is impossible to make a final decision on this issue until there is a guideline to help us decide which case is a prolonged COVID-19 infection and which case is reinfection.
+It is not possible to make a final decision on this issue until there is a guideline to help us to decide which case is a prolonged COVID-19 infection and which case is a reinfection.
 However, despite the negative RT-PCR test results in upper respiratory tract samples, it may be correct to consider the positive RT-PCR results within the first three months as the manifestation of a prolonged infection due to the fact that the virus can continue to exist in the gastrointestinal tract, and the virus can remain positive for up to 83 days.
 Moreover, although it is not certain, it is understood that further research and information is needed to consider the new positive test results that will occur in hospital admission after the first three months as a recurrent COVID-19 infection.